StevenBlack/rhosts/README.md

 # rhosts
-Host file tools written in rust.

-**Tale note!** this is preliminary, not fit for consumption.
+Host file tools written in rust.  **Take note!** this is preliminary, not fit for consumption.

+## Related repositories

+* [StevenBlack/hosts][https://github.com/StevenBlack/hosts] is my amalgamated hosts file, with custom variants, from various curated sources.
+* [StevenBlack/ghosts][https://github.com/StevenBlack/ghosts] is a cli tool written in Go.